Publications and Events

 More specifically, I taught a nine-hour seminar on film criticism and history in a workshop being held during FICUNAM, February 25-27, 2013 and participated in something called a critic’s week at the same festival over the same three days; I’m delighted that two of my best friends (and fellow collaborators on our book Movie Mutations), Adrian Martin and Nicole Brenez, were also there.
 The photograph below, where I’m flanked by Gabe Klinger and FICUNAM’s director Eva Sangiorgi, and both of those above were taken at a surprise birthday party held for me.

-As part of a tribute to the late (and great) German film critic Frieda Grafe, I’ve written an essay about Billy Wilder’s Avanti!, one of her favorite films, and introduced a screening of it at the Arsenal in Berlin at 9 PM on April 28.
+As part of a tribute to the late (and great) German film critic Frieda Grafe, I wrote an essay about Billy Wilder’s Avanti!, one of her favorite films, and introduced a screening of it at the Arsenal in Berlin on April 28.
+And my essay on Lubitsch and Wilder was recently translated into Portuguese for a Brazilian Wilder retrospective held in Sao Paulo.

 I taught a three-day lecture course on Charlie Chaplin, concentrating basically on the features, in Belo Horizonte, Brazil (my first trip to that country) from August 16 through 18.
 That same month, I was interviewed by the Portuguese web site À Pala de Walsh, and an English version of their interview can be accessed here.
 Mid-December 2012: This interview was just awarded a prize in Lisbon for best interview in the 3rd Annual TCN Blog Awards.